shlokdeshpande24/Cafe-sales-dataset-cleaning-and-EDA/README.md

 Monthly Sales Trend

-📈 Key Insights
+# 📈 Key Insights
-Coffee, Juice, Tea, Cake and Sandwich are among the frequently sold products.
+C offee, Juice, Tea, Cake and Sandwich are among the frequently sold products.
 Digital Wallet is one of the most commonly used payment methods.
 Takeaway transactions are higher than In-store purchases.
 Products with higher quantity sold generally contribute to higher total sales.
 Sales trends vary across different months, indicating seasonal purchasing behavior.

-📊 Statistical Summary
+# 📊 Statistical Summary

 Statistical analysis was performed to understand the distribution of numerical variables such as Quantity, Price Per Unit and Total Spent.